Course Code: GES714

 Rob Young is a member of the instruction design and delivery team, experienced in the operations and global supply-chain sectors.
 Rob has led procurement organizations for global companies as the director of global sourcing, responsible for greening the supply chain.
 He has incredible experience working with the extended supply chain and enabling suppliers to join an organization's sustainability journey.

-Students should have basic keyboarding and computer skills and be comfortable navigating the Internet.
-They must also have an understanding of a word-processing computer program (Microsoft Word recommended).
+You should have basic keyboarding and computer skills and be comfortable navigating the Internet.
+You must also have an understanding of a word-processing computer program (Microsoft Word recommended).

 The instructional materials required for this course are included in enrollment and will be available online.